inphobia/inphobia.github.io/content/docs/about/index.md

 * hugo-book: active dev, decent examples, not much poking needed
 * github & git: i'm already on github for stuff
 * github pages: was ... acceptable. point me to a subversion analogue and i'll consider.
+* stuff in general such as hardware, os, software
+  * fits my needs
+  * what i have available
+  * more can be added if you send hardware & cover my commision cost
+    * that's a joke. see issue tracker.

 ## failing forward